-- A. Building permits for attached developments may only be approved where fully consistent with the approved land division. - B. Notations on the plat and/or covenants running with the land, approved by the City Attorney, shall guarantee that required side setbacks shall be kept perpetually free of obstructions. - C. Prohibit single-family attached housing in housing clusters of greater than six (6) units. - D. Only one (1) dwelling unit may occupy an individual lot.
-Each attached dwelling may occupy no more than one (1) lot. - E. No portion of a unit may occupy space above or below any other unit, except underground shared parking. - F. Landscaping.
+A. Notations on the plat and/or covenants running with the land, approved by the City Attorney, shall guarantee that required side setbacks shall be kept perpetually free of obstructions.

+- B. Prohibit single-family attached housing in housing clusters of greater than six (6) units. - C. No portion of a unit may occupy space above or below any other unit, except underground shared parking. - D. Landscaping.
 Single-family attached development projects may satisfy the minimum landscaping requirement by: - 1.
 Providing two hundred (200) square feet of enclosed private outdoor living area per bedroom for each individual dwelling unit, to be located in the rear or side yard of each individual lot; or - 2.
 Providing two hundred (200) square feet of common indoor or outdoor recreation area per bedroom for each individual dwelling unit.